 - Everyone is equal when they are attending a screening

-- You can participate in Q&A sessions and ask anything to the cast and crew of a film (look for this info in the schedule)
+- You can participate in Q&A sessions and interact with the cast and crew of a film (look for this info in the schedule)

 - Most delegates are people who are extremely serious about the fest, so you can expect to find people that are very much like you.

-Now that you are hopefully hyped up, here’s everything you need to do the MAMI MFF the right way.
-The definitive guide with strategies, tips, and tricks from yours truly who has been a fervent follower of the event as well as the film festivals sphere of India since 2015.
+Now that you are hopefully hyped up, here’s everything you will need to do the MAMI MFF the right way.
+Here’s a definitive guide with strategies, tips, and tricks from yours truly who enjoys attending film festivals.

 How to Register for MAMI MFF